flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 List the locations to search for shared libraries when executing a program.

 ### LD_PRELOAD
 This should be set to a ":" separated list of shared object *files*.

 Very powerful.
 Very dangerous.
 Can be used, for example, to swap out one memory allocation scheme for another.

+### PYTHONPATH
+This should be set to a ":" separated list of *directories*.

+Same general idea as LD_LIBRARY_PATH, but for python modules.

+    [carriero@scclin001 ~]$ python3
+    Python 3.6.8 (default, Apr 25 2019, 21:02:35)
+    [GCC 4.8.5 20150623 (Red Hat 4.8.5-36)] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import sys
+    >>> for e in sys.path:
+    ...    print(e)
+    ...

+    /usr/lib64/python36.zip
+    /usr/lib64/python3.6
+    /usr/lib64/python3.6/lib-dynload
+    /mnt/home/carriero/.local/lib/python3.6/site-packages
+    /usr/lib64/python3.6/site-packages
+    /usr/lib/python3.6/site-packages
+    >>>
+    [carriero@scclin001 ~]$ export PYTHONPATH=/here:/there:/everywhere:$PYTHONPATH
+    [carriero@scclin001 ~]$ python3
+    Python 3.6.8 (default, Apr 25 2019, 21:02:35)
+    [GCC 4.8.5 20150623 (Red Hat 4.8.5-36)] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import sys
+    >>> for e in sys.path:
+    ...    print(e)
+    ...

+    /here
+    /there
+    /everywhere
+    /mnt/home/carriero
+    /usr/lib64/python36.zip
+    /usr/lib64/python3.6
+    /usr/lib64/python3.6/lib-dynload
+    /mnt/home/carriero/.local/lib/python3.6/site-packages
+    /usr/lib64/python3.6/site-packages
+    /usr/lib/python3.6/site-packages
+    >>>
+    [carriero@scclin001 ~]$

 ## Control how programs behave
 ### OMP_NUM_THREADS